SEEDS Summer Program

 College of Education, Health and Human Services'

 The College of Education, Health and Human Services' has initiated the Summer Experience for Emerging Diverse Scholars program to promote graduate education in our college at Kent State University to prospective students of diverse backgrounds, specifically African American, Latino American and Native American.
 The program allows participating students to meet face to face with their future faculty members, students in their program and other graduate programs, get introductions to the area and local attractions while ultimately qualifying for funding that contributes to their education at Kent State University.

-Students must be willing to provide their own transportation to and from Kent State University in Kent, OH.
-There are two nearby airports: Hopkins International in Cleveland, OH and Akron-Canton in Akron, OH.
+Students must be willing to provide their own transportation to and from Kent State University in Kent, Ohio.
+There are two nearby airports: Hopkins International in Cleveland, Ohio, and Akron-Canton in Akron, Ohio.

 Students who participate will receive a $1,000 Dean of the College of Education, Health and Human Services Scholarship.
 Students are also eligible to apply for a Graduate Assistantship appointment which will assist with funding their graduate degree.
 Students must be admitted and enroll into one of the eligible programs to receive any of the funding resources available for participants.

 For more information, contact Daniel Nilsson, director, by email here!